 Streaming has become a way of connecting with viewers in a more personal way, since you can actively engage with them while they watch, rather than just respond to their comments on your video.

 In fact, livestreaming on platforms such as Twitch and YouTube can even be a potential source of income.
-As viewers pay to subscribe, streamers are able to earn a percentage of that revenue.
+As viewers pay to subscribe, streamers can earn a percentage of that revenue.
 As a business, livestreaming can personally connect you with your target audience – potential customers.

 While we can’t help you decide what activity to stream, tell you what to say to attract millions of followers, or choose the live streaming app for you, we can teach you successful live mobile streaming techniques.
 The rest is up to you!